AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - added new :ref:`mappingInstrument` to pass along access from a vector of map points to a storage unit.
 - updated :ref:`locationPointing` to allow for spacecraft targeting as well
 - added new :ref:`scenarioGroundMapping` scenario to demonstrate the new mapping capabilities.
+- added new :ref:`scenarioRendezVous` scenario illustrating a servicer approaching a debris object and engage several flight modes.

 Version 2.1.3 (May 25, 2022)